poppinss/indicative/docs/basics.md

 })
 ```

-Above, whenever a `required` rule will fail, it will return your custom message instead of a self-constructed message.
+Whenever a `required` rule fails, it will return your custom message instead of a self-constructed message.

 ### field specific messages.
 field specific messages are even more personalized as they are defined for a given rule and field.